reverie-rs/reverie/docs/syscall-patch.md

 Afer patching, the syscall instruction will be relocated into a special page with a specific address, so that it won't trigger further seccomp event.

-## two level jumping to the trampoline
+## Two level jumping to the trampoline
 After we identify patchable syscall site, we can generate stub page(s) to jump into, the stub page(s) must resides within *PCRel32* so that we'll have the right *5-byte* assembly instruction.
 This can be done by search `/proc/<pid>/maps` and find the spare page(s).
 Please note this is only the stub page,